Using the Analyze Area Tool for Ecological Monitoring

 Once you have a graph loaded, you can use your mouse wheel or trackpad to zoom in and out on specific months and pan horizontally by clicking and dragging the chart body.
 To reset the visible time range, click on the refresh icon to the left of the x-axis.

-Select a point on the Analyze Area chart to view the index layer image of the corresponding date.
+To visualize the data behind a point on the graph, select a point on the Analyze Area chart to view the index layer image of the corresponding date.
 To enter Compare Mode, select one point on the chart then hold shift and select a second point.
 Hover over a point on the chart to display the corresponding date and the index value at that point in time.

 Year Over Year comparisons

 The Analyze Area year-over-year chart allows you to compare trends from multiple years on the same annualized axis.
 You can look at the entire calendar year or compare particular months of interest by zooming in on the graph.
 Use this chart to look at trends between years, find outliers, and identify areas for closer analysis.
 You’ll see each year of data represented by a separate line on the chart.
-If you prefer to hone in on specific years, you can toggle individual years on and off by clicking each year at the bottom of the chart
+If you prefer to hone in on specific years, you can toggle individual years on and off by clicking each year at the bottom of the chart.

 Category breakdown charts